WebAhead/master-reference/coursebook/week-2/research-afternoon.md

 - How would you successfully spike on a topic?
 - Give an example of how a spike could have helped with last week's projects.

-### Async testing with Tape
+### Software development methodologies
-- How do you test asynchronous functions?
+- What is the traditional software development life-cycle?
-- What Tape assertions would be useful here?
+- How does agile differ from traditional waterfall methodologies?
-- Write tests for the functions in the callback morning challenge.
+- How does the general software development life-cycle differ from the TDD cycle?

 ### Test coverage
 - What is test coverage?